Creative Practices in Technical Production for Live Performance Graduate Certificate

 In addition to the normal admission process of Concordia University, all applicants are required to arrange their appointments and obtain detailed information regarding interviews and letter of intent by contacting the Program Director.

-- Credits.
-A fully qualified candidate is required to complete a minimum of 21 credits (18 core and 3 elective).
 Each candidate’s program of practical study will be chosen in consultation with the Graduate Certificate Program Director.

 - Academic Standing.
 Please refer to the Academic Standing section of the Calendar for a detailed review of the Academic Regulations.